Frequently Asked Questions

 Please check the information we’ve posted in the Early Access FAQ section of the website.

-What’s a “Controlled Space?”
+What’s a “controlled space?”

-One area in which instancing has been historically beneficial, is in controlling the player count variable, allowing for encounters to be tuned without fear of “Zerging,” Out-of-party assistance, etc…
+One area in which instancing has historically been beneficial is in controlling the player count variable, allowing for encounters to be tuned without fear of “zerging,” out-of-party assistance, etc.

 If it doesn’t work, we’ll scrap the idea.